sebastianluis/TeacherAPI-NodeJs/README.md

 # Prerequisites
 1. Node version 8 or above
 2. Docker and Docker Compose ( If Mysql instance to be running in docker)
+3. Postman or similar tools ( To test API endpoints)

 # Step 1